codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 In Codefresh, workflows are submitted when pipelines are triggered.
 A workflow executes a series of steps through one or more templates defined in its specification.
 Argo defines the Workflow as the most important resource in Argo, defining both the workflow to be executed, and storing the state of the workflow.
 For more information, see [Argo Workflows documentation](https://argoproj.github.io/argo-workflows/).

-Once workflow are submitted, you can:
+Codefresh has key aspects that lt you manage workflows ear

 * Track ongoing and completed workflows
-  View and monitor submitted workflows, both running and completed, in the Workflows dashboard.
-Select a time range or view up to fifty of the most recent workflows for all the pipelines in your enprirse.
-Use filters to customize the dashbaord view.
-From here you can drill down to any workflow to see internactive
+  Tens and hundreds of workflows View and monitor submitted workflows, both running and completed, in the Workflows dashboard.
+Select a time range, or view up to fifty of the most recent workflows for all the pipelines in the runtime.
+Use filters to customize the dashboard view.
+Drill down to any workflow for execution analysis.

-* Workflow performance in pipelines
+* Pipeline-level workflow
-  While the Workflows dashbaord shows visibility to indiicual workflows, get a sense of performance by looking at workflows in the context of the pipeline that submitted them.
+  While the Workflows dashboard shows visibility to indiicual workflows, Codefresh shows data on workflows for a single pipeline.
+The set of KPIsof performance by looking at workflows in the context of the pipeline that submitted them.
   At the pipeline-level, you ave the key performance KPIs for the workflows such as the success rate, execution rate, and then a breakdown of step analytics

   {% include image.html